 A protector and a beacon of strength, this stone paladin has stood in the same place for more than 500 years.

 The Bremen Roland

-The Bremen Roland was erected as a representation of the rights and privileges that Bremen had as a free and imperial city.
-Many settlements across Germany had these in the medieval period but this is the oldest remaining one.
-Its significance can’t be underestimated.
+The Bremen Roland was erected in 1404 as a representation of the rights and privileges that Bremen had as a free and imperial city – controlled by the governing merchants and the guilds, not by the church or feudal lords.

 The lower level of the Bremen Town Hall was used for merchants and theatrical performances.
 It was formed of one large hall with oak pillars that encouraged a free flow of conversation and easy negotiations.